SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Experiments and Results

-Fig. \ref{fig10}, depicts the predicted velocity values of SVInvNet trained with noisy TD-\RomanNumeralCaps{1}, TD-\RomanNumeralCaps{3}, and TD-\RomanNumeralCaps{5}.
+Fig. \ref{fig-Nois-SVInvNet}, depicts the predicted velocity values of SVInvNet trained with noisy TD-\RomanNumeralCaps{1}, TD-\RomanNumeralCaps{3}, and TD-\RomanNumeralCaps{5}.
 The performances of Model-\RomanNumeralCaps{1} and Model-\RomanNumeralCaps{3} show significantly inferior results compared to the corresponding noiseless cases.
-The prediction results presented in Table \ref{table:ourmodels-noisy} substantiate this, especially when compared with similar items in Table \ref{table:ourmodels}.
+The prediction results presented in Table \ref{table:ourmodels} substantiate this.
 To successfully construct the velocity model by capturing the signal within noisy data and discerning its pattern, the deep model requires a greater number of samples for supervision.
 In other words, an increased sample size is imperative for the model to effectively filter out noise and accurately learn the desired signal.